Aasai: Soundtrack

 The music was composed by Deva.
 He was chosen to compose the music because the director and composer had previously collaborated on Doordarshan shows.
 To get the right music, Deva and Vasanth had pre-recording sessions to finalise the orchestration and sound of the songs.
 U. Srinivas played the mandolin portions in the song "Pulveli Pulveli".
-D. S. Ramanujam of The Hindu wrote that "Oru Murai Enthan Nenjil", "Shock Adikuthu Sona", and "Meenamma" stand out as the best among Deva’s five compositions for the film.
+The song "Meenamma" is based on "Mama" by the British band Genesis, and "Thiloththama" is inspired by the Israeli singer Ofra Haza's version of "Galbi".